 The Crimes (Administration of Sentences) Act 1999 gives victims of crime the right to make submissions to the SPA when it is considering a decision about an offender that could result in release to parole.
 Written notice is given to victims registered on the Victims' Register prior to the preliminary consideration of an offender's release.
-61 submissions were received from registered victims in 2016.
-12 submissions were in relation to serious offenders.
+107 submissions were received from registered victims in 2017 with 24 of these in relation to serious offenders.